jinnabaalu/jinnabalu.github.io/_posts/2019-06-27-Multinode-to-single-node-Elasticsearch-Dump-Manually.md

 ---
 layout: post
-title:  "Elasticsearch - Dumping documents from multinode to single node"
+title:  "Elasticsearch - Dumping documents from multi-node to single node"
 author: jinna
 categories: [ Storage ]
 image: assets/images/elasticsearch.svg
-description: "Elasticsearch is running as three node cluster, task is to copy and restore the multinode to single node cluster"
+description: "Elasticsearch is running as three node cluster, task is to copy and restore the multi-node to single node cluster"
 ---

 ## Elasticsearch three node cluster:

-Elasticsearch is running as three node cluster, task is to copy and restore the multinode to single node cluster.
+Elasticsearch is running as three node cluster, task is to copy and restore the multi-node to single node cluster.

 ```json
 node 1 : "http://node1:9300, http://node1:9200"